asiffisa/Sticky-pro/README.md

 For more information, visit https://www.typescriptlang.org/

-Using TypeScript requires a compiler to convert TypeScript (widget-src/code.tsx) into JavaScript (dist/code.js) for the browser to run.
+Using TypeScript requires a compiler to convert TypeScript (code.tsx) into JavaScript (dist/code.js) for the browser to run.
 We use esbuild to do this for us.

 We recommend writing TypeScript code using Visual Studio code: